Tennis: India's Davis Cup tie in Pakistan shifted to neutral venue

 The Asia/Oceania Group I tie, originally scheduled for Sept.
 14-15 in Islamabad, was postponed by the ITF to Nov.
 29-30 following a security review amid political tensions between the bitter neighbors.

-The All India Tennis Association had requested the ITF to shift the tie to a neutral venue.
+The All India Tennis Association (AITA) had asked the ITF to shift the tie to a neutral venue.

 “As per the Davis Cup Regulations, the Pakistan Tennis Federation now has the choice to nominate a neutral venue and has five working days to confirm their proposed venue,” the ITF said in a statement.